Posh Fine dining at the Grill

 What I paid

-Two main course meal for two people with desert and a bottle of wine at (£177.75)
+Two main course meal for two people with dessert and a bottle of wine at (£177.75)

 Highlight of the evening

-It’s was pistacchio soufflé that the chef put some of his time to think beyond it
+It’s was pistachio soufflé that the chef put some of his time to think beyond it

 More about JP